pulsejet/ndn-play/README.md

 npm run build           # generate production build
 ```

-## Contributions

-Are welcome though GitHub.
-All files are licensed under the Apache License v2.0.

 ## License

-All code in the repository is licensed under the Apache License Version 2.0 unless otherwise noted.
+All code in the repository is licensed under the Apache License Version 2.0.
 The DCT tools are licensed under the LGPLv2.1 license.
 If you want a more permissive build, remove the `dct-wasm` dependency from `package.json` and references from `angular.json`.